SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 - PHP version 5

 #### 3.6.2 Support for dependencies
 We will build our own RTSP streaming library compliant to [RFC 2326][] and [RFC 3550][] in Java for our backend.
 Therefore we can ensure that this library is compatible with our streaming application at any time.
-At client side we will use libstreaming that is under continuing development and hosted by Github.
+At client side we will use libstreaming that is hosted by Github.
 You can find the source code and the description at their [Github-Page][libstreaming].
+This library may not be supported in the future, but at this time it will be possible to us our own streaming library in the Android app as well.

 Our website frontend uses Angular and jQuery for displaying the media browser and managing the HTML DOM-manipulations.

 ### 3.7 Design Constraints
+All information about the architectural design of our application stack can be found in our [software architecture document][sad].
+In the following subchapters you can read about some generall important decisions.

 #### 3.7.1 Backend in Java and PHP
 The backend of this software should be written in PHP and Java.
 The PHP-stack is responsible for a RESTful API that is used both by our webinterface and by the Android application.
 The Java-stack implements a powerful streaming server that uses the RTP and RTSP protocol as already mentioned.